 Sometimes we need to view different Excel sheets in separate windows for various purposes.
 Also, we may need to compare values from different excel sheets viewing them both at the same time.
 Today, we will demonstrate 4 easy ways to view excel sheets in separate windows.
 So, without further ado, let’s start the discussion.

-4 Methods to View Excel Sheets in Separate Windows
+How to View Excel Sheets in Separate Windows: 4 Methods

 And the third sheet contains some information about sellers.

 1. View Two Excel Sheets of Same Workbook in Separate Windows